- Appointment of a Dissertation Committee

 A copy of the proposal, the review panel's outcome and notes, and your response to the panel's notes are given to each of the two faculty members who serve as outside readers on the final oral examination of the dissertation.

 Editors and Consultants

 You are the sole author of your dissertation and are responsible for understanding, discussing, and defending all aspects of your work, including the methodologies employed.
 While some students may seek guidance with analyzing data, the use of consultants to conduct statistical work is discouraged.

 You are responsible for making sure that proposal and dissertation drafts submitted to your faculty committee are free of errors in form, style, diction, spelling, and grammar.
 Your dissertation committee chair and members may alert you to such problems, but it is not their responsibility to do so.
 Your committee chair or a member may recommend that you use a professional editor, or you may feel that your work would benefit from editorial assistance.
-If you do employ a professional editor, make sure you shop around and use someone who has been recommended to you by a faculty member, another student, or the Office of Research and Doctoral Studies.
+If you do employ a professional editor, make sure you shop around and use someone who has been recommended to you by a faculty member, another student, or the Office of Doctoral Studies.
 Again, you and only you are ultimately responsible for your own writing and for making sure that it conforms to the standards of written English and conventions of scholarly writing set forth by your dissertation committee.

 - Three copies of the approved dissertation in black snap binders.
 Please note that these copies are in addition to the copies that you must supply for your committee chairperson and members.

 - The Approval Form for Final Oral Examination which must bear the signatures of the dissertation committee as well as a specific recommended date for the final oral examination (in accordance with the schedule outlined above).
 This date must be agreed upon by the chair and members of the dissertation committee.

 - One copy of the following statement typed in the first person, signed and dated: